Nathan Aké: Return to Chelsea

 Aké was recalled by Chelsea on 8 January 2017, making his first appearance for the club since the recall on 28 January in a 4–0 FA Cup fourth round victory over fellow West London club Brentford.
 He was also selected to start in Chelsea's 2–0 win over Wolverhampton Wanderers in the fifth round of the same competition on 18 February.

 On 22 April 2017, Aké started alongside David Luiz and César Azpilicueta in central defence in Chelsea's 4–2 FA Cup semi-final victory over rivals Tottenham Hotspur at Wembley Stadium.

-AFC Bournemouth
+Bournemouth

-On 30 June 2017, Aké signed a contract with Premier League club Bournemouth on a permanent basis for a club record of £20 million transfer fee, with the player officially re-joining the club the following day, when the 2017 transfer window opened.
+On 30 June 2017, Aké signed a contract with Premier League club Bournemouth on a permanent basis for a club record transfer fee of £20 million, with the player officially re-joining the club the following day, when the 2017 transfer window opened.
 On 21 July, it was reported his former club Chelsea had inserted a buy-back clause for Aké in his transfer contract.

+In his first season after joining Bournemouth permanently, Aké was named as both the club's Players' Player of the Season and Fans' Player of the Season for 2017–18.
+He played in all 38 of the team's Premier League matches, scoring in a 3–3 draw at home to West Ham United and in a 3–0 away win at his former club Chelsea.

+In 2018–19, Aké again appeared in all of Bournemouth's Premier League matches, scoring four times.
+On 4 May 2019, Aké scored a stoppage time goal against Tottenham Hotspur to give Bournemouth a 1–0 win in their final home match of the season.

+On 3 December 2019, Aké captained Bournemouth for the first time in a 1–0 loss at Crystal Palace.
+Four days later, he suffered a hamstring injury in a 3–0 loss at Liverpool, keeping him out of the team for six matches.
+A groin injury sustained in a 4–1 win over Leicester City on 15 July 2020 ended his season.
+On 26 July, on the final day of the 2019–20 Premier League season, Bournemouth were relegated to the EFL Championship after Aston Villa drew with West Ham United.